dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 The ghost detection code in the resurrection monitor is designated as BLOCK1: Ghost detection.
 This will be modularized into a helper function detect_ghosts.

-2. Untraceable registry_entrys.
+2.Untraceable registry_entrys.
 This applies to a registry_entry that has no public or private ip address.
 As noted above, this can happen but it has not been seen in actual testing, except for the thread futures crash, which has been patched with ip re-hydration code.
 It is not known what other causes and cases may exist that may provoke this type of registry_entry.

 The untraceable registry_entry code is designated as BLOCk2: Untraceable registry_entrys

-3. Resurrection candidates.
+3.Resurrection candidates.
 These are simply all the registry_entrys that are != install_success (not equal to install_success status)
 All of these are prime first order resurrection candidates that will try to be revived by the Phase 3 recovery code.

 The resurrection candidate code is designated as BLOCK3: Resurrection candidate code.